 The best position when it's hot is to sleep on your side.
 This sleep position will expose a larger portion of your body to the air, letting body heat escape, and helps to regulate your body temperature for a comfortable night.

-If you’re still struggling to sleep at night, check out how to sleep for longer, and learn how we could be seeing the end of sleeping pills - Doctors to recommend sleep app for insomnia.
+If you’re still struggling to sleep at night, check out how to sleep for longer, you can also try these 9 Feng Shui bedroom tips to get a good night's sleep and learn how we could be seeing the end of sleeping pills - Doctors to recommend sleep app for insomnia.
 Also, If you want to have a more organized linen cupboard, here's how to fold a fitted sheet in less than one minute to save time.